-However, in recent history there have been instances where registration has been refused if the registering authority felt that the objectives of the NPO or CSO are potentially of a 'commercial nature' or if the objectives appear to be of a 'political nature'
+However, in recent history there have been instances where registration has been refused if the registering authority felt that the objectives of the NPO or CSO are potentially of a "commercial nature" or if the objectives appear to be of a "political nature."

-e.
-Procedural Safeguards
+E. Procedural Safeguards

-It would be good to ensure that in the constitution or charter of the NPO or CSO there are no clauses which indicate that the organization has been established for commercial or political purposes and that persons on the Board of the organization are men and women of good repute.
+It would be good to ensure that the constitution or charter of the NPO or CSO does not contain clauses which indicate that the organization has been established for commercial or political purposes and affirm that persons on the Board of the organization are people of good repute.

-f.
-Registration Irregularities / Inconsistencies
+F. Registration Irregularities & Inconsistencies

-Trusts registered in states other than Maharashtra, Gujarat, Madhya Pradesh and Rajasthan can legally bypass at least one regulating authority (i.e. charity commissioner) because most other states, including the National Capital, Delhi, do not have a Public Trusts Act (state legislation) nor an office of the Charity Commissioner.
+Trusts registered in states other than Maharashtra, Gujarat, Madhya Pradesh and Rajasthan can legally bypass at least one regulating authority (i.e. the Charity Commissioner) because most other states, including the National Capital, Delhi, do not have a state-level Public Trusts Act or an Office of the Charity Commissioner.